adamchainz/django-cors-headers/README.rst

         def ready(self):
             # Makes sure all signal handlers are connected
-            from . import handlers  # noqa
+            from myapp import handlers  # noqa

 A common use case for the signal is to allow *all* origins to access a subset